RubixML/ML/docs/other/loggers/screen.md

 # Screen
-A logger that outputs to the php standard output.
+A simple logger that outputs directly to the console.

 ### Parameters
 | # | Param | Default | Type | Description |